14thApostle/vr-saliency/README.md

 Extract the dataset into the root directory of the cloned github repo - it should create a directory "data".
 Run a jupyter notebook from the root directory.

-The code in the jupyter notebook "src/Analysis.ipynb" should then run just fine
+The code in the jupyter notebook "src/Analysis.ipynb" should then run just fine.(python2) Run the notebook "src/Analysis3.ipynb" for python3.

-Minor changes need to be made to make the code python3 comaptible.
-So please use python2 for the jn kernel.